 When your plans suddenly change or take an unprecedented U-turn, you’ll learn to think on your feet to find a solution.
 And you’ll learn to interact and engage with the people in your travel world, whose help you may need and be so grateful for.

 6. Step Out of Your Comfort Zone

-One of the more valuable benefits of travel, is that it pushes you to get out of your comfort zone.
-Trying new things such a new activity or a different, exotic food, will really push your boundaries – deep fried crickets, anyone?
+One of the more valuable benefits of travel is that it pushes you to get out of your comfort zone.
+Trying new things such a new activity or different, exotic food, will really push your boundaries – deep-fried crickets, anyone?

-Since I have been travelling I have tried many things I never thought I would try, such as: kayaking on open ocean in New Zealand, bush camping in Australia, waitering at a millionaires wedding, jumping in really deep ocean to snorkel a reef, eating Thai food without knowing the ingredients.
+Since I have been travelling I have tried many things I never thought I would try, such as kayaking on the open ocean in New Zealand, bush camping in Australia, waitressing at a millionaires wedding, jumping in the really deep ocean to snorkel a reef, eating Thai food without knowing the ingredients.

 7. You’ll Learn to Be Adaptable and Flexible